callum-chalmers/aws-quote-generator/README.md

-\---
+---

-\## Security Considerations
+## Security Considerations

-\- S3 bucket is \*\*not\*\* publicly accessible — all traffic routes through CloudFront only
+- S3 bucket is **not** publicly accessible — all traffic routes through CloudFront only

-\- Lambda function uses a least-privilege IAM role (no unnecessary permissions)
+- Lambda function uses a least-privilege IAM role (no unnecessary permissions)

-\- HTTPS enforced via CloudFront viewer protocol policy
+- HTTPS enforced via CloudFront viewer protocol policy

-\- CORS headers configured on the API to control which origins can call it
+- CORS headers configured on the API to control which origins can call it

-\---
+---

-\## What I Learned
+## What I Learned

-\- How serverless compute works and when to use it over traditional servers
+- How serverless compute works and when to use it over traditional servers

-\- The request/response cycle between frontend and backend via REST APIs
+- The request/response cycle between frontend and backend via REST APIs

-\- How IAM roles control service-to-service permissions in AWS
+- How IAM roles control service-to-service permissions in AWS

-\- How CloudFront Edge Locations differ from AWS Regions
+- How CloudFront Edge Locations differ from AWS Regions

-\- Practical experience with the AWS Console across five core services
+- Practical experience with the AWS Console across five core services

-\---
+---

-\## What I Would Add in Production
+## What I Would Add in Production

-\- Authentication (Amazon Cognito) so users can have personal saved quotes
+- Authentication (Amazon Cognito) so users can have personal saved quotes

-\- A database (DynamoDB) to store and manage quotes dynamically
+- A database (DynamoDB) to store and manage quotes dynamically

-\- Input validation and error handling on the Lambda function
+- Input validation and error handling on the Lambda function

-\- CloudWatch monitoring and alerting
+- CloudWatch monitoring and alerting

-\- CI/CD pipeline to automate deployments (AWS CodePipeline)
+- CI/CD pipeline to automate deployments (AWS CodePipeline)

-\---
+---

-\## AWS Services Used
+## AWS Services Used

 `Lambda` `API Gateway` `S3` `CloudFront` `IAM`

-\## Certifications Being Pursued
+## Certifications Being Pursued

-\- AWS Cloud Practitioner \*(in progress)\*
+- AWS Cloud Practitioner *(in progress)*

-\- AWS Solutions Architect Associate \*(planned)\*
+- AWS Solutions Architect Associate *(planned)*